coffeenotfound/webgl-dynamicdraw/README.md

-# WebGL Dynamic Draw
+# webgl-dynamicdraw

-JavaScript WebGL dynamic drawing library, similar to OpenGL's "immediate mode"
+**webgl-dynamicdraw** is a small JavaScript library for efficiently drawing dynamic geometry in WebGL, a bit like OpenGL’s “Immediate Mode”